Quasic/wshta/README.md

 ## History
 I've been using these and their predecessors on a LAN for a long time and thought why not share them publicly?
-They were originally planned to be released in [a general scripts collection](//github.com/Quasic/scripts), but thought that was too bulky.
+They were originally planned to be released in [a general scripts collection](//github.com/Quasic/scripts), but I thought that was too bulky.